LangSurf: Language-Embedded Surface Gaussians for 3D Scene Understanding

 \subsection{Applications}

 We apply our method to two representative downstream tasks (\textit{i.e.} Object Removal and Editing) to validate the performance of our language-embedded surface field.

-\textbf{3D Scene Objects Removal \& Adding.} 3D object removal involves completely deleting an object from a 3D scene, serving as an evaluation for the 3D localization accuracy of the proposed method.
-We employ text-query-based 3D object removal tasks at both semantic and instance levels.
+\textbf{3D Scene Objects Removal \& Adding.} We employ text-query-based 3D object removal tasks at both semantic and instance levels.
 As shown in Fig.~\ref{fig:remove} and Fig.~\ref{fig:remove_instance}, our method effectively removes the text-queried items without affecting nearby scenes compared with Gaussian Grouping.
-Meanwhile, Fig.~\ref{fig:add} demonstrates adding queried objects (\textit{i.e.} cookie bag) from "Teatime" scene to "Kitchen" scene.
-These experiments reflect our method achieves superior language representation in 3D.
+Meanwhile, Fig.~\ref{fig:add} demonstrates adding queried objects (\textit{i.e.} cookie bag) from "Teatime" scene to "Kitchen" scene, which reflects our method achieves superior language representation in 3D.

 \textbf{3D Scene Objects Editing.} Object Editing aims to edit the Gaussians of the queried object in 3D scene.
 Fig.~\ref{fig:editing} shows our method enables precisely editing the Gaussians of the object while minimizing any impact on the background, which reflects our language-embedded surface field has accurate language 3D representation.